A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Introduction

 \section{Introduction}

-For the past $\sim$15 years, the leading results from dark matter searches labeled as ``direct detection'' have come from detectors based on the principle of the dual-phase TPC (Time Projection Chamber) using a liquefied noble element as a detection medium~\cite{Baudis:2018bvr}.
-Detectors filled with liquid xenon (LXe) have in particular produced the most stringent cross-section constraints, for spin-independent (SI) as well as neutron spin-dependent (SD) interactions between WIMPs (Weakly Interacting Massive Particles) and xenon nuclei.
+For the past 15+ years, leading results in dark matter direct detection searches have come from detectors based on the principle of the dual-phase TPC (Time Projection Chamber) using a liquefied noble element as the detection medium~\cite{Baudis:2018bvr}.
+Liquid xenon (LXe) TPCs have in particular produced the most stringent cross-section constraints, for spin-independent (SI) as well as neutron spin-dependent (SD) interactions between WIMPs (Weakly Interacting Massive Particles) and xenon nuclei.
 More recently, usage of LXe has also led to WIMP limits using different EFT (Effective Field Theory) operators, for mass-energies above $O$(5~GeV)~\cite{Akerib_2021_LUXRun03EFT}.
 EFTs extend the set of allowable operators beyond the standard SI and SD interactions, and include searches at higher nuclear recoil energies.
-Unrelated to dark matter, electron-recoil searches up to the MeV regime have set strict constraints on $0\nu\beta\beta$ decay~\cite{Anton:2019wmi}, and have led to the observation of Xe DEC (double electron capture)~\cite{Aprile:2019dec}.
+Unrelated to dark matter, electron-recoil searches up to the MeV regime have set strict constraints on $0\nu\beta\beta$ decay~\cite{Anton:2019wmi}, and led to seeing double $e^-$ capture~\cite{Aprile:2019dec}.
+XENONnT and PandaX have recently illustrated the potential for precision measurements of $^8$B~\cite{aprile2024measurementsolar8bneutrinos,pandaxcollaboration2024indicationsolar8bneutrino}.

-To interpret results from past, present, and future experiments, a reliable MC (Monte Carlo) simulation is a necessity.
-Recent works have demonstrated the reliability of NEST, the cross-disciplinary, detector-agnostic MC software used within this work~\cite{Akerib_2021_LZSim,Yan_2021,Aprile_2021_8B,TokenDUNE}, for a variety of active detector materials, including LXe.
-As multi-tonne-scale TPCs have commenced data collection, improved MC techniques will not only assist in limit setting, but will be needed to extract dark matter particle mass and cross section in the event of a WIMP discovery.
-In either scenario, or for designing a new TPC, predictions of performance are needed on key metrics such as dark matter signal discrimination from electronic recoil background, the focus of this work.
+To interpret results from past, present, and future experiments, a reliable MC (Monte Carlo) simulation is required.
+Recent works have demonstrated the utility of NEST, the cross-disciplinary, detector-agnostic MC software reviewed here~\cite{Akerib_2021_LZSim,Yan_2021,Aprile_2021_8B}, for a variety of active detector materials: LAr~\cite{TokenDUNE,PhysRevD.107.092012,westerdale2023deap3600} and GXe, but especially LXe.
+As the multi-tonne-scale TPCs have commenced data collection~\cite{Aalbers_2023_LZsr1,Yan_2021,Aprile_2021_8B}, improved MC techniques will not only assist in limit setting, but will be needed for extracting dark matter particle mass and cross section in the event of a WIMP discovery.
+In either scenario, or for the design of a new TPC, predictions of performance are needed on key metrics like the fundamental scintillation light and ionization charge yields for LXe, the focus of this work.
+NEST v2.4 is its default; different versions are specified as needed.
+This manuscript is a technical overview of updates to NEST, including new models and comparisons.
+More pedagogical reviews of the models and related physics are available in \cite{NEST2011,instruments5010013}.